Credit Agency Dispute Letter

 Possession and use of credit cards are a must these days; you use our credit cards in all your transactions – in-store or online.
 Your reliance on your credit cards is grounded on the ease of purchases, approval of loans or mortgages, and cashless payments, which in turn is reflected on your credit scores.
 However, with the ease and comfort of the utilization of credit cards, you also have to accept the onus that errors may occur and are reflected on your credit reports.
-These errors, if they are not disputed and corrected, can seriously damage your credit scores.
-These may lead to a negative credit score; the repercussions of such may include a denial of loans or a higher interest rate.
-It can also delay any transactions you urgently need until these errors are corrected.

 Types of Credit Report Inaccuracies

-1. Identity Errors
+Identity Errors

-1. Account Errors
+Account Errors

 Account errors refer to the following instances: (a) open accounts which have been inadvertently reported as closed or close accounts reported as open; (b) accounts where you are reported as the owner when you are merely an authorized user of said account. (c) accounts which received timely payments but were reported as delinquent; (d) accounts which contained receipts of inaccurate information such as the opening date of the account, the date of last payment made, or the date of recorded delinquency; and (e) accounts with inaccurate payment histories.

-1. Balance Errors
+Balance Errors

 Balance errors point to accounts containing an inaccurate current balance and are most often listed with incorrect credit limits.

-1. Duplication Errors
+Duplication Errors

-1. Mixed Credit Lines
+Mixed Credit Lines

 Mixed credit lines refer to owning different ranges of credit accounts on your credit report.
-This includes the following: (a) revolving accounts which have a credit limit that can be used repeatedly but require a monthly full payment; (b) installment accounts with a fixed interest rate over time such as mortgages and vehicle loans that require a specific amount to pay at an agreed payment interval; and (c) open credit accounts such as utility bills or debt collections that require payment in full every month.
+This credit agency dispute letter includes the following: (a) revolving accounts which have a credit limit that can be used repeatedly but require a monthly full payment; (b) installment accounts with a fixed interest rate over time such as mortgages and vehicle loans that require a specific amount to pay at an agreed payment interval; and (c) open credit accounts such as utility bills or debt collections that require payment in full every month.

-1. Fraudulent Accounts or Transactions
+Fraudulent Accounts or Transactions

 Fraudulent accounts or transactions are errors where unknown accounts, which contain unknown transactions, are listed in your name.

-1. Identity Theft
+Identity Theft

 Identity theft refers to someone using your personal information and private financial information, without your knowledge and consent, to apply for multiple accounts in a short period, which can decrease the average age of your credit accounts.
 All payment for transactions and charges are made to rest on you.
-These include bills for purchases, debt collection, loan payment demandable, or unfamiliar accounts on your credit report.
+These credit agency dispute letter include bills for purchases, debt collection, loan payment demandable, or unfamiliar accounts on your credit report.

-1. Mistakenly Reported as Deceased
+Mistakenly Reported as Deceased

 Mistakenly reported as deceased must be addressed immediately because this status can lead to a credit score drop, inability to apply for credit or services that require a credit check.

-Process on Disputing the Credit Card Report Inaccuracies
+Process on Disputing the Credit Card Report Inaccuracies by Credit Agency Dispute Letter

-1. Identify the error and notify the credit bureau- Equifax, Experian, and TransUnion- which sent you your credit report.
+• Identify the error and notify the credit bureau- Equifax, Experian, and TransUnion- which sent you your credit report.
 Use the contact information of the credit bureau found on your credit report.
 Notification may either be by snail mail, electronic mail, by phone, or in-person visit.
 However, it is preferable to send your dispute through snail mail and electronic mail so that you have proof that you filed your dispute and can return to this when you need to review the dispute timeline.

-2. Provide a detailed explanation in writing of your dispute.
+• Consumer reporting agency dispute provide a detailed explanation in writing of your dispute.
 Point out the inaccuracies in the credit report and explain clearly the error.
 Support your dispute with documents to avoid any misunderstanding or misappreciation of the facts surrounding the claim.

-3. Write your contact information such as your email address, mobile phone number, or fax number on your written correspondence so that the credit bureau can communicate with you concerning your dispute after its investigation.
+• Write your contact information such as your email address, mobile phone number, or fax number on your written correspondence so that the credit bureau can communicate with you concerning your dispute after its investigation.

-4. Send another mail to the furnisher which provided the inaccurate information to the credit bureau.
+• Send another mail to the furnisher which provided the inaccurate information to the credit bureau.
 Request the furnisher to send the correct information so that your claim can be resolved swiftly.

-5. If the credit card report inaccuracy rests on identity theft, inform the credit bureau that you are a victim of this, and request the bureau to place fraud alerts and credit freezes on your accounts.
+• If the credit card report inaccuracy rests on identity theft, inform the credit bureau that you are a victim of this, and request the bureau to place fraud alerts and credit freezes on your accounts.
 Then, report this to the Federal Trade Commission online at IdentityTheft.gov or call 1-877-438-4338 for prompt action.

-7. Wait for the completion of the investigation.
+• Wait for the completion of the investigation.
 The credit bureau has 30-45 days to investigate the dispute and the supporting evidence you presented.
 After it completes its investigation, it sends you the results in writing as well as a free copy of your credit report.

-9. Watch out for updates to your credit report.
+• Watch out for updates to your credit report.
 Do not expect an immediate change to take place because the credit report changes may take time to reflect.
 The changes are dependent on the credit bureau’s update cycle and furnishers to send new information.

 Follow these steps carefully so that you recover your credit standing and credit score.
 While it is true that a credit report inaccuracy may be reported at any time, it is equally true that a prompt report of the same is better.
 To do nothing on an identified credit report inaccuracy is to find yourself stuck to claim the same and dispute it; the pressures of work may relegate this urgency to your farthest priorities.
 Act and immediately take steps to dispute the inaccuracies.